post-hero-img

 Here is an example of a faceted filter: A user is looking for an iPhone on eBay.
 What eBay offers is a logical filter with different facet types.
 The visitor can choose which storage capacity they want, which iPhone model and which color they prefer.
 Faceting makes it easier for the customer to find exactly the phone they were looking for.

 Faceted navigation will support the visitor who uses the search function the most by narrowing down the options and allowing visitors to find what they came for faster.
-It’s worth prioritizing this user since visitors who use the search function on your site are most likely to convert.
+It’s worth prioritizing this type of user since visitors who use the faceted search will most likely convert.
 Users will feel instant gratification when they easily find what they need and are more likely to come back to the page after a great first experience.

-It’s easy to assume that search filters and facets are the same things.
-After all, both exist to accomplish the same task: to narrow down search results by removing results or pages that do not meet specified criteria, but that’s where the similarity ends.
+It’s easy to assume that the faceted search and filter search are the same.
+After all, both exist to accomplish the same task: to narrow down search results by removing results or pages that do not meet specified criteria—but that’s where the similarity ends.

-Filters offer a selection of wide, generic categories that the user selects to quickly exclude pages or results on a website.
+Search filters offer a selection of wide, generic categories that the user selects to exclude pages or results on a website quickly.
 They can be selected before entering a search or when provided with search results.

 Sort by date is an example of a commonly used filter seen on most websites.

-Facets can be static (created once for every search) or dynamic.
-Depending on the user’s query and intent, dynamic faceting displays from a varying set of facets to help the user.
+Faceted searches can be static (created once for every search) or dynamic.
+Depending on the user’s query and intent, dynamic faceting displays from various facets to help the user.

 Let’s say your department store, which carries a large selection of brands and products, launches a website.
 You want to help users quickly find what they want on your new website using filters, but the filters applicable to some products aren’t necessarily relevant to others.
 Here’s where dynamic facets come in.